 - Are more adapted to local climate conditions than exotic non-native species, resulting in less need (and cost) for herbicides, fertilizers, pesticides, or soil conditioning

-- Help to remove suspended solids and heavy metals (i.e. cadmium and lead) from ground water
+- Help to remove pollutant sediments and heavy metals (i.e. cadmium and lead) from ground water

 - Stabilize soils and prevent erosion

-- Support local wildlife, such as beneficial pollinators, songbirds, and migrating birds and butterflies, by providing food (nectar and seed) and habitat.
+- Support local wildlife such as beneficial pollinators, songbirds, and butterflies by providing food (nectar and seed) and habitat.

 Want to BayScape your yard?
 RiverSmart Homes can help.

-DOEE's RiverSmart Homes District-wide program offers incentives to homeowners interested in reducing stormwater pollution from their properties.
-BayScaping is one of the environmentally friendly landscaping practices available through this program.
-BayScaping is recommended for steep slopes, areas where erosion is occurring, and where a rain garden cannot be installed.
-Existing beds that have plant material cannot be recommended for BayScaping; 120 square feet minimum of turf, grass, or lawn must be replaced with native plants.
+DOEE's RiverSmart Homes program offers incentives to homeowners interested in installing BayScaping on their properties and reducing stormwater pollution.
+Existing beds that have plant material cannot be recommended for BayScaping; 120 square feet minimum of soil, turf, grass, or lawn must be replaced with native plants.
+BayScaping is generally only recommended for slopes that show erosion.